 An Overview On Recycling Tin Cans

 If you’ve ever opened a can of refried beans or a tin of corn, you’ve consumed food out of a tin can.
 As common as anything in our kitchen pantries, tin cans are a very popular form of food packaging and can be used for anything from vegetables to fruits to soups to prepared foods.
-Tin cans are also used to package things like paint, cleaning products, and other household items.
+Tin cans are also used to package potentially toxic things like paint, cleaning products, and other household items.

 But don’t confuse your tin cans with aluminum cans.
-You can tell which one you have by doing a magnet test - you have packaging made from aluminum metal if it does not attract magnets, or steel tin cans when it does attract magnets.
+You can tell which one you have by doing a simple magnet test – you have packaging made from aluminum metal if it does not attract magnets, or steel tin cans when it does attract magnets.
 In addition to the use of steel as the base material, tin cans are lined with a layer of the metal known as tin.
-Tin and steel are separated through both chemical and electrical stepsm during the recycling process in order to batch the materials separately for use in new product production.
+Tin and steel are separated through both chemical and electrical steps during the recycling process in order to batch the materials separately for use in new product production.

 Preparing tin cans for recycling

 Getting your tin cans ready for recycling may or may not be involved, depending on the requirements of your local recycling authority.
 Be sure to find out how you should prepare your cans before throwing them in the bin to avoid injury and contamination of the recycling load.
 Your recycling program may require some or all of the following steps to be taken:

 - Empty all product from the can